EVPN-VXLAN Configuration

 Step 6 On the Summary page, verify that the information is entered correctly and click APPLY to create the OSPF configuration.

-Step 7 In the menu bar at the top right of the AFC display, click the CLI Commands icon and select Show Commands.
+Step 7 In the menu bar at the top right of the Fabric Composer window, click the CLI Commands icon and select Show Commands.

 Step 8 On the CLI Command Processor page, enter the following values, then click RUN.